Terms and Conditions

-The purpose of the Hosted Services is to allow the Customer to manage room bookings on behalf of their Venue.
+The purpose of MyHallWizard is to allow You to manage room bookings on behalf of Your Venue.

-The following levels of subscription are defined.
-Access to the functions and modules of the Hosted Service is restricted according to subscription level, and defined in a table below.
+The following levels of subscription are defined for Venue Accounts.
+Access to the functions and modules of MyHallWizard is restricted according to subscription level, and defined in a table below.

-- Free Trial– the Provider may offer the Customer a free trial of the Hosted Services for a period immediately following registration or at any other time at the Provider’s sole discretion.
+- Free Trial– We may offer the Venue Account a free trial of MyHallWizard for a period immediately following registration or at any other time at Our sole discretion.

-- Subscribed – this level of access is available to Customers who have an active subscription as set out in clause 9 of the Terms and Conditions.
+- Subscribed – this level of access is available to the Venue Account if it has an active subscription as set out in clause 9 of the Terms and Conditions.

-- Free Tier – this level of access applies to Customers who do not have an active subscription and for whom any Free Trial has expired and who have no more than 2 Rooms configured within their Venue Account; and
+- Free Tier – this level of access applies to the Venue Account if it does not have an active subscription and if any Free Trial has expired and it has no more than 2 Rooms configured within the Venue Account; and

-- Out of Plan – this level of access shall apply to Customers who do not have an active subscription and for whom any Free Trial has expired and who have more than 2 Rooms configured within their Venue Account.
+- Out of Plan – this level of access shall apply to the Venue Account if it does not have an active subscription and if any Free Trial has expired and it has more than 2 Rooms configured within the Venue Account.

 Venue Users may have the following roles.
-Subject to any restrictions resulting from the level of subscription, access to functions and modules of the Hosted Service is restricted for Users according to their role:
+Subject to any restrictions resulting from the level of subscription, access to functions and modules of MyHallWizard is restricted for Users according to their role:

 - Venue Owner– the User who registered the Venue Account in accordance with clause 3.3 of the Terms and Conditions.
 Can perform any action including amending venue settings and managing Venue Users, and can manage the subscription;